Isaac Osbourne: Aberdeen

 At the start of the 2012–13 season, Osbourne started the season strongly when he scored his first goal in 176 competitive appearances, for Aberdeen against St Johnstone in Perth.
 He continued to regain his first team place, playing in the midfield position.
 In November, during a match against Hibs on 24 November 2012, Osbourne suffered another hamstring injury that cause him to be out for two months.
 In early January, he soon made a recovery from injury and return to full training.
-Osbourne made his return to the first team, coming on as a 65th-minute substitute, in a 3–0 loss against Inverness CT on 19 January 2013.
+Osbourne made his return to the first team, coming on as a 65th-minute substitute, in a 3–0 loss against Inverness Caledonian Thistle on 19 January 2013.
 He then played three times in a centre–back position in the club's next four matches.
-However during a 1–0 win against Dundee on 15 February 2013, he suffered a hamstring injury once again and was sidelined for six weeks.
-It wasn't until on 27 April 2013 when Osbourne returned to the starting line–up in a centre–back position against Kilmarnock and kept a clean sheet, in a 1–0 win.
+However, during a 1–0 win against Dundee on 15 February 2013, he suffered a hamstring injury once again and was sidelined for six weeks.
+On 27 April 2013, Osbourne returned to the starting line–up in a centre–back position against Kilmarnock and kept a clean sheet, in a 1–0 win.
 He, once again, played in the centre–back position for the next two matches against Dundee and St. Mirren.
 At the end of the 2012–13 season, Osbourne went on to make twenty–seven appearances in all competitions.

 It was announced on 13 May 2013 that his contract along with another six players would not be extended by Aberdeen.
 He previously spoke out about his contract, saying his career in Aberdeen is in doubt over his personal issues, with his contract expected to expire in the summer.